jusaviin/HiForestSetupPbPbRun2024/README.md

 There are a couple of helpful bash scripts included in this directory that can make life easier in certain occasions.
 If you want to create a forest using prompt reconstruction files for certain run, you can easily create a file list with ```findFilesForRun.sh``` by defining primary dataset and run number.
 Running it without arguments print usage help.

 Another script is for merging all .root files in a specific folder, that can be either local or at CERN EOS.
 This is called ```addHistograms.sh```.
 Again, running the script without arguments gives you usage instructions for this script.

+If you are running several CRAB jobs at the same time, you can use the ```checkCrabJobs.sh``` script to easily check the statuses for all of them.
+It takes a text file with all job names as an input, and outputs only the status information about all the jobs.
+For more details, run the script without arguments.